 Still in their infancy, the gardens are slowly becoming a haven for wildlife.
 The rare Daurian redstart has started to visit on its migratory route south, whilst many local bird species have moved in, including the pick-necked green pigeon and Asian glossy starling.
 Insect life is flourishing with butterflies and dragonflies a common sight.
 A pair of otters have been spotted — although it’s a little too early to judge whether they’ve become permanent residents.

-As seen in Islands: surprising penguin behaviour
+As seen in Islands: surprising penguin behavior

 By Latin America specialist Lizzie